Peru Frequently Asked Questions

-Along with the required crampon skills, review cardio training on the training page of our web site.
+Along with the required crampon skills, review the training page of our web site.
 Our itinerary provides a fair amount of time to acclimatize before attempting Huascaran .
 We strongly recommend following the advice of our guides to acclimatize properly.
 Try to improve your cramponing skills to comfortably climb hard-snow slopes of up to 45-55 degrees.

 Who is the guiding team composed of (How many guides?
 Climber to guide ratio?)

 Your expedition leader will be Jose Luis Perlvo.
 He will have along as many assistant guides as necessary to ensure a low climber to guide ratio.

 What is the best season to climb / which dates will have the most chance for success?